 - The biggest goal of this course is to introduce simple and complex verb sentences

-- Consists of both pre-recorded audio lessons and Live Sessions once a week for 1 hour and 30 minutes
+- Consists of both pre-recorded audio lessons and live classes once a week for 1 hour

 - Comprehensive quizzes will help you track your progress

 In this course, you'll be introduced to the structure of a verb sentence; learn how to conjugate verbs in its present and past tenses, and active and passive voices; cover the some frequently met with weak letter words.

 - Lesson 3 Past Tense: he, she, you

 - Lesson 5 Past tense number and gender

 - Lesson 7 Passive and Active voices

 The course consists of weekly live classes where attendance is recommended, pre-recorded audio lessons, handouts, quizzes, listening assignments, reading and writing assignments and a final exam.
 Weekly live classes focus on putting into practice all of the theories discussed during the pre-recorded sessions.
 Students are highly encouraged to post their questions in the Forum over the course of the week, which are answered during the live classes.
 You'll be required to have a working headset microphone for class participation.